 However, 90% of all +3s purchased from lofts, car boot sales or eBay will have non-working disk drives.
 The drive belts completely self-destruct over time and very often turn into a sticky gooey mess all around the drive motor capstan.

 This takes time and patience to remove (but must be done completely) and a new belt must of course be fitted.
-There is a comprehensive guide on how to do this in my repairs section.
+There is a comprehensive guide on how to do this in the Repairs & Serving pages in the Sinclair section of the website..

 Dirty read/write heads, dried out worm drives and missing read/write pins (see the drive repair guide for details of what these are) are also common, but repairable faults.